cboard-org/cboard/README.md

 ## How does it work?

-The video from Real Look Autism will help you understand how communication boards work.
+This video from Real Look Autism will help you understand how communication boards are being used.

 **Disclaimer:** the app in the video is not Cboard.